 One should not be afraid of making mistakes because mistakes are the stepping stones that take you to your destined heights.
 However, one should not repeat mistakes, and in case they do so, that is the biggest mistake.
 It’s best if you learn from other’s mistakes and capture them forever.

-I’ve brought for you the common Go programming language mistakes that Gophers have claimed of coming across.
+I’ve brought for you the common mistakes in Go programming language that Gophers have claimed of coming across.
 After all, Golang Web Development is Better Than Other Programming Languages in 2020.

 Though being popular and trendy, Go developers often face specific common bugs or errors.
 Programmers popularly address them as Gotchas.

 Golang is a comparatively new programming language by Google.
 Naive Gophers often come face to face with these pitfalls, so I thought to disclose them to you.
 Check out the Gotchas that I have collected for you.
 And if you have already come across them in your Go programming journey, well and good.
 If not, then my experience is going to help you.

 To all my Go friends, you can take this as a challenge from me!
 Check out all the 24 common mistakes in Go or Go gotchas and comment if you have come across all of them on your own.
 Well, also do comment if you have any other such gotchas that are new to me, that I haven’t mentioned.

 1. Entry in nil Map